 Seasonal Guides for Your EMPIRE® Zoysia Maintenance

 Do not overwater the grass.
-EMPIRE only needs about one inch of water weekly.
+EMPIRE only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

 During the fall, mowing will occur less often—keeping your EMPIRE slightly higher than the regular 1–2 inch height will encourage deeper root growth which helps it survive in colder temperatures and during winter dormancy.